kninnug/Constrainautor/README.md

 indices into the `points` array originally supplied to Delaunator, i.e:
 `[[p1, p2], [p3, p4], ...]`.
 Returns the updated `del` object.

+#### con.intersectSegments(p1, p2, p3, p4)

+The method used internally to determine whether the closed line segments formed by `[p1 - p2]` and `[p3 - p4]` intersect.
+By default it uses the static method `Constrainautor.intersectSegments`, but it can be overridden to provide a more robust intersection test.
+See below under *Known issues* for more details.
+The arguments `p1`, `p2`, `p3`, and `p4` are indices into the original points array and the function is expected to return true when the line segments intersect.
+If, however the segments share an end-point (e.g. when `p1 === p3` etc), it must return false.

+#### con.inCircle(p1, p2, p3, px)

+The method used internally to determine whether the point `px` is in the circumcircle of the triangle formed by `p1`, `p2`, `p3`.
+All four arguments are indices into the original points array, and the function is expected to return true if `px` is in the circumcirle.
+This method can be overridden to provide a more robust implementation than the default `Constrainautor.inCircle`.

+#### con.segPointDistSq(p1, p2, p)

+The method used internally to compute the squared distance between the point `p` and the nearest point to it on the closed segment `[p1 - p2]`.
+By default it uses the static method `Constrainautor.segPointDistSq`, but it can be overridden to provide a more robust implementation.
+The arguments `p1`, `p1`, and `p` are indices into the original points array.
+It must return the squared distance.

 Details
 -------